Azure/spark-cdm-connector/documentation/overview.md

 When writing implicitly, a timestamp column will normally be interpreted as a CDM DateTime datatype.
 This can be overridden to create an attribute of CDM Time datatype by providing a metadata object associated with the column that specifies the datatype.
 See Handling CDM Time data below for details.

 Note that initially, this is supported for CSV files only.
-Support for writing Time data to Parquet will be added in a later release.
+Support for writing time data to Parquet will be added in a later release.

 #### Folder structure and data format options